-The winding oriental Old Town of Delhi is located in the triangle between Nai Sarak Marg Street, Chawri Bazar, Jama Masjid Rd.
+The oriental old town of Delhi is located in the triangle between the streets Nai Sarak Marg, Chawri Bazar, Jama Masjid Rd.
 And Chandni Chowk Rd.
 It is worth taking a guide who knows the most beautiful courtyards.
-Old Delhi is a very narrow, oriental town, without a guide you can get lost easily.
-The streets are often dark and garbage collection is not daily.
+Old Delhi is a winding, oriental town without a guide you can get lost here quickly.
+The alleys are often dark and the garbage collection doesn't come every day.
+The old town is the exact opposite of the sprawling garden city of New Delhi.
+To understand the city, you have to see both.

 The Connaught Place is the center of New Delhi, this is the square, where all the axes of the british designed capital meet.
 Meanwhile, the square has also become the center of the new metro system.
 Around the Connaught Place there are many shops and some western restaurants.

 The huge, red Hanuman rises in the sky of Delhi, between the metro stations Chandewalan and Karol Bagh.
 Hanuman is a Hindu deity who can fly, have tremendous power, and can change his size at will.
 Hanuman is the faithful assistant of Rama in the Ramayana.

-The Qutb Minar is a 75 m high sandstone minaret, which was built after the victory over the Hindu Kingdom in 1230.
-The Quwwat-ul-Islam (power of Islam) mosque was never completed.
-The Qutb Minar tower is part of the Mehrauli Archaeological Park, a UNESCO World Heritage Site since 1993.
+The Qutub Minar is a 75 m high sandstone minaret that was built to commemorate the victory over the Hindus around 1230.
+The complex of the Qutub Minar looks like a ruin, in fact the mosque Quwwat-ul-Islam §Power of Islam" was never completed.
+The tower stands in the Mehrauli Archaeological Park, which was declared a UNESCO World Heritage Site in 1993.
+The Qutub Minar is one of the landmarks of New Delhi and is often besieged by school classes.

 Welcome to Delhi